AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/PayableMintImpl/payablemintimpl.md

 }
 ```

-## Mint implementation
+## Mint Implementation
 There are several checks we need to do before proceeding with the token mint.
-We have implemented these methods in the Internal trait.
+We have implemented these methods in the `internal` trait.
-### Check transferred funds and check the overflow
+### Check Transferred Funds and Overflow
 ```rust
 default fn check_value(
     &self,